ibm-cloud-docs/secrets-manager/data-security.md

 ## How your data is stored and encrypted in {{site.data.keyword.secrets-manager_short}}
 {: #data-storage}

 When you work with the {{site.data.keyword.secrets-manager_short}} service, you store secrets that allow users or services to access your protected resources.
-Your secrets are encrypted at rest by using {{site.data.keyword.keymanagementserviceshort}} root keys to validate the security of each interaction.
+Your secrets are encrypted at rest by using [envelope encryption](#x9860393){: term}.
 At no time are your credentials available in clear text while they are stored by the service.

 {{site.data.keyword.secrets-manager_short}} also uses the following security mechanisms to protect your data in transit.